 2. Tobacco addiction

-Tobacco addiction, often classified as nicotine dependence or tobacco use disorder, is the strong reliance on tobacco products resulting from nicotine’s addictive qualities.
+Tobacco addiction, otherwise known as nicotine dependence or tobacco use disorder, is the strong reliance on tobacco products resulting from nicotine’s addictive qualities.
 The main psychoactive ingredient in cigarette smoke, nicotine, produces pleasant feelings, making people more susceptible to being addicted to nicotine.

-The main courses of treatment for nicotine addiction are counseling and nicotine replacement therapy.
-Tobacco addiction treatment centers are available, encompassing specialized divisions like pulmonary rehabilitation units or smoking cessation clinics.
+Primary treatment for nicotine addiction includes counseling and nicotine replacement therapy.
+Tobacco addiction treatment centers offer specialized care through services such as pulmonary rehabilitation units and smoking cessation clinics.

 3. Opioid addiction